Pranjal360Agarwal/HouseHive/README.md

 4. I have installed the prisma extension in vscode.
 5. I have set up the prismed database
 6. I have worked this much in day 1 and will complete this project in 12 days.
+7. Completed 30 min

+## Commands used -

+1. cd server
+2. npx prisma db push
+3. npx prisma generate - this will update fields users and residency in mongoDB